Fanur1991/IT-Academy-sprint_6-Dice_Game-TS-Nodejs-Mongo-Postgresql-React/README.md

 # Dice Game Full-Stack Application

-This project is a comprehensive dice game application where winning is achieved by rolling a seven.
+This training project is a comprehensive dice game application where winning is achieved by rolling a seven.
 Any other result is considered a loss.
 The application consists of both frontend and backend components and utilizes two databases: MongoDB and PostgreSQL.
 The features of the application include user registration and authentication, gameplay for dice, and viewing various statistics.

 ## Technologies